Researching the Lutheran Pastor at Concordia Historical Institute

 For the Family Genealogist

 The popularity of tracing family roots has steadily grown over the years.
-CHI welcomes genealogists who have inquiries concerning their ancestor who was a Missouri Synod pastor.
+CHI welcomes genealogists who have inquiries concerning their ancestor who was a Lutheran pastor in the Missouri Synod.
 Information available is normally limited to the education and ministry of the pastor, although obituaries and records often do contain information about a pastor’s family.
 The researcher should anticipate that records before 1920 are in German.